maccallios/nestjs-typeorm-mongodb-swagger/README.md

-*It is possible to run the test by partial name match, for example "p jest -t 'AppController'" will run all the tests in [app.controller.spec.ts](src/app.controller.spec.ts).
+*It is possible to run the test by partial name match, for example "p jest --runInBand -t 'AppController'" will run all the tests in [app.controller.spec.ts](src/app.controller.spec.ts).

 Since we use a single mongo instance jest test must be performad in sequential (default is paralell), by adding --runInBand argument.